fscorrupt/awesome-stars/README.md

 ## C

+- [manoharc07/DigiFrame](https://github.com/manoharc07/DigiFrame) - A wall frame for a 64×64 HUB75 LED matrix, turning it into a smart clock.
+It shows an NTP clock, live weather, a living ambient scene, looping GIFs, scrolling messages, and themed celebrations on your
 - [romangrigorii/SamsungGear360](https://github.com/romangrigorii/SamsungGear360) - code for streaming + calibrating Gear 360 video
 - [Hades2001/AMSPlusCore](https://github.com/Hades2001/AMSPlusCore) - an AMS core board
 - [TryQuiet/quiet](https://github.com/TryQuiet/quiet) - A private, p2p alternative to Slack and Discord built on Tor & IPFS